AgrDataSci/climatrends/inst/paper/paper.md

 ## Evapotranspiration

 Applies the Blaney-Criddle formula.
-This is general theoretical method used when no measured data on pan evaporation is available locally.
+This is theoretical method used when no measured data on pan evaporation is available locally.

 $$ETo = p \times (0.46 \times T_{mean} + 8) \times Kc$$